 In Fort Jefferson, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Fort Jefferson is very tight compared to the demand for property here.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 44 people per square mile living here, this neighborhood is less crowded than 90.3% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 44 residents per square mile, Fort Jefferson is less crowded than 90.3% of all U.S. neighborhoods.
 One of the notable things about Fort Jefferson is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In a nation where 1 out of every 4 children lives in poverty, the Fort Jefferson neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.